 - Pass a driver's training course or taxi driver training course.

 Contact your local city government for the requirements in your jurisdiction.

-No commercial driver license (CDL) is required provided the van you're driving does not:
+No commercial driver's license (CDL) is required, provided the van you're driving does not:

-- Carry 16 or more passengers, including yourself
+- Carry at least 16 passengers or more, including yourself.

-No one under 15 can operate a "thrill craft," which Hawaii categorizes as:
+No one under 15 years old can operate a "thrill craft," which Hawaii categorizes as:

 - Jet skis.

 - Surf jets.